-- The Florida Department of Education (FLDOE) provides a list of eligible ESE students to the IDEA Private Schools Obligations Office. - .
-The IDEA Private Schools Obligations team merges the list given with our current school lists for further verification. - .
-Private School Master Eligibility list is e-mailed at least twice a year to the private schools and is updated on a continuous basis. - .
-Parents are notified regarding the 3-year reevaluation meetings for continuation of services.
+- The IDEA Private Schools Obligations team contacts Non-Profit Private Schools to attend our Meaningful Consultation which occurs in Feb/March of each year. - We consult with the administrator/designee of the non-profit private schools to obtain a list of current students that are eligible or may be eligible for services. - Private School Master Eligibility list is e-mailed at least twice a year to the private schools and is updated on a continuous basis. - Parents are notified regarding the 3-year reevaluation meetings for continuation of services.